fluthjs/fluth-doc/docs/en/api/stream.md

 - Details

   - Pushes data to the current stream.
 When `payload` is `Promise.reject(xxx)`, subsequent `then` behavior is consistent with `promise`'s `then`.
   - The second parameter indicates whether the current stream is finished.
-When set to `true`, subsequent `set` and `next` will not execute, and after the stream completes each node, it will trigger the node's `complete` callback function, then automatically call the node's `unsubscribe` method.
+When set to `true`, subsequent `set` and `next` will not execute, and after the stream completes each node, it will trigger the node's `afterComplete` callback function, then automatically call the node's `unsubscribe` method.

 - Example
   ```typescript